xiix0/scam/README.md

-You'll be called to a post requiring ability in handling groups of people.
+You will inherit some money or a small piece of land.